-Brief Overview of the lecture: The lecture addresses the issue of Divine presence in the Hebrew Bible, and explores its relationship with the Sacred Space.
+Brief Overview of the lecture: The lecture addressed the issue of Divine presence in the Hebrew Bible, and explored its relationship with the Sacred Space.
 There are three domains where this question is examined- i) Foundational depiction of Divine presence; ii) Need and utility of Divine presence, and iii) Absence of Divine presence.
 The talk also engages in the impact of the concept of “loss” and “exile”, and the implication it has.
 The methodological framework used is a conceptual metaphorical theory, and the arguments are grounded in a critical textual analysis of the Hebrew Bible.

 The talk was aimed to understand what the Christian faith meant to the Christians at its very conception, and how it evolved over the five hundred years since its commencement.
 The paper aimed to assess the early ideas and practices of this faith.
 A key concepts discussed within are the classical definition of the Christian faith- its contents and beliefs, the relationship with God and Its people, the importance of the value of trust and good faith as understood in Christianity, and finally the transitions between the belief systems of history to its implications in the present.